web-components

 @jeromesimeon @dselman @irmerk Any thoughts on the above approach?

 Sorry for the delay @K-Kumar-01!
 From my limited perspective on this, I think option 1 sounds like a decent approach and we should try it.
-As mentioned earlier I think this should probably be pushed down into markdown-transform
+As mentioned earlier I think this should probably be pushed down into markdown-transform.

 hi @K-Kumar-01 I think we can distinguish between those variables using the context: In the example above:

-complex variable or inside the landlord
+Is the partyId simple variable inside the tenant complex variable or inside the landlord complex variable.

 I believe the Slate Document Object Model will contain that context (to be confirmed).

-and tagging you @jeromesimeon to possibly add additional context.
+I'm making an Issue in markdown-transform and tagging you @jeromesimeon to possibly add additional context.

 I'm making an Issue in

-and tagging you @jeromesimeon to possibly add additional context.
+markdown-transformand tagging you @jeromesimeon to possibly add additional context.

 I think it could be entirely done in the web components.
 What's the reason this is better to do in the markdown transform?